MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Optimize/Removable-Packages.md

 ## Overview

-In addition to the image customizing provided by '[Enable or Disable Windows Features using DISM](/windows-hardware/manufacture/desktop/enable-or-disable-windows-features-using-dism)' and '[Features on Demand](/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities)', a device builder can remove extra packages from Windows IoT Enterprise LTSC using the methods described in this article.
+While all Windows editions can reduce on-disk footprint by removal of unnecessary [Features on Demand](/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities) and [Legacy Optional Components](/windows-hardware/manufacture/desktop/enable-or-disable-windows-features-using-dism), Windows IoT Enterprise LTSC provides support for the removal of even more feature packages.

-Using the desktop manufacturing process to '[Modify a Windows image](/windows-hardware/manufacture/desktop/modify-an-image)', a device maker may use either '[Online servicing](/windows-hardware/manufacture/desktop/audit-mode-overview)' or '[Offline Servicing](/windows-hardware/manufacture/desktop/mount-and-modify-a-windows-image-using-dism)' methods to completely remove packages in the list below from the '[Windows Component Store](/windows-hardware/manufacture/desktop/manage-the-component-store)'.
+Using the desktop manufacturing process to [Modify a Windows image](/windows-hardware/manufacture/desktop/modify-an-image), a device maker can use either [Online servicing](/windows-hardware/manufacture/desktop/audit-mode-overview) or [Offline Servicing](/windows-hardware/manufacture/desktop/mount-and-modify-a-windows-image-using-dism) methods to completely remove packages in the following table from the [Windows Component Store](/windows-hardware/manufacture/desktop/manage-the-component-store).
 Once packages are removed from the Windows Component Store, they can't be added back to the operating system.
 Restoring removed packages requires a reinstallation of the operating system.

 > [!IMPORTANT]
 >